 If you elect dental-vision-audio coverage you must apply for that coverage on a form provided by the Division of Retirement and Benefits.
 The date of the postmark of the application, or if the postmark is illegible or the application does not bear a dated postmark, the postmark is rebuttably presumed to be five working days before the date the application is received by the Division of Retirement and Benefits.

 DVA coverage may be elected for:

-- Retiree only
+- a) Retiree only

-- Retiree and spouse
+- b) Retiree and spouse

-- Retiree and child/children
+- c) Retiree and child/children

-- Retiree and family (spouse and child/children)
+- d) Retiree and family (spouse and child/children)